kyma-project/kyma/docs/getting-started/08-connect-external-application.md

 1. Return to the general view in the Console UI by selecting **Back to Namespaces**.
 2. Go to **Integration** > **Applications/Systems** and select **Create Application**.
-3. Set the application's name as `commerce-mock` and select **Create** to confirm the changes.
+3. Set the application's name to `commerce-mock` and select **Create** to confirm the changes.

   Wait for the application to have the `SERVING` status.

 4. Open the newly created application and select **Connect Application**.
 5. Copy the token by clicking **Copy to Clipboard** and select **OK** to close the pop-up box.